harikrishan786/Student-project-management-java/README.md

-# Student-project-management-java by hari krishan singh
+# Student-project-management-java by Hari krishan singh
 # 🎓 Student Management System (Java, OOP, Console UI)

 This project is a **Console-Based Student Management System** developed in **Java**, utilizing core **Object-Oriented Programming (OOP)** principles such as **Inheritance, Encapsulation, Abstraction, and Polymorphism**.
 It allows both **Admins** and **Students** to perform various tasks like managing courses, subjects, taking exams, and viewing results.